 - This is one of the most important sections of your ARP, since arguably only your completed work can give a reliable indication of your track record, the quality of your research activities and your potential to complete planned research. - In this section, we are looking for what you consider to be the best research outputs that you have completed, with an emphasis on the past two to three years.
 (See p4 above for details). - Any outputs that you include in this section must have been deposited in RADAR, and must include the RADAR 'Output ID'.
 This will enable peer reviewers to click through to the full description of the cited output on RADAR.
-(The Output ID is the four-digit number that can be found in the 'Details' tab of your deposited output on RADAR). - If you include a completed output in your ARP without first adding it to RADAR, the reviewers will essentially exclude it from their assessment. - The maximum number of completed outputs that the ARP form will accept is eight, although we certainly do not expect most researchers to include that many.
-Use your judgement.
-Quality and potential are more important than quantity.
+(The Output ID is the four-digit number that can be found in the 'Details' tab of your deposited output on RADAR). - If you include a completed output in your ARP without first adding it to RADAR, the reviewers will essentially exclude it from their assessment. - The maximum number of completed outputs that the ARP form will accept is four.
+Use your judgement; quality and potential are more important than quantity.